Barkuto/grove/README.md

 - Too many objects on the board will make it start to become laggy

-Feel free to open Issues, or do Pull Requests!
+Feel free to open Issues, do Pull Requests, or make suggestions!